VKrishna04/ParkMeter/README.md

 *5. Deployment and Maintenance*

-* Choose a suitable hosting platform like Heroku or AWS for deployment.
+* Choose a suitable hosting platform like Heroku or AWS for deployment(netlify or github pages).
 * Configure the application and database for deployment environment.
 * Implement a version control system (e.g., Git) for code management and future updates.
 * Establish a maintenance plan for addressing bugs, adding new features, and updating dependencies.